rschoening/mvrs-dspa/README.md

    * The run configuration sets the program argument `local-with-ui` to launch the Flink dashboard UI.
 This can be removed if multiple jobs should be run simultaneously.
 * Checking results:
   * View the incoming documents in `mvrs-active-post-statistics-postinfos` using the `Discover` page in Kibana (setting the time range to the start event time of the stream, i.e. February 2012 for the low-volume stream).
-  * run the following job to write the statistics to ElasticSearch ()
+  * run the next job to write the statistics to ElasticSearch.
 #### Notes
 * Job-specific configuration parameters are defined in `jobs.active-post-statistics` ([application.conf](https://github.com/rschoening/mvrs-dspa/blob/master/src/main/resources/application.conf))
 * This job uses the `EXACTLY_ONCE` semantic for writing to Kafka.
 However not all the relevant Kafka settings have been revised and adjusted for this.
 The necessary Kafka configuration parameters can be set in the `docker-compose.yml` file (in the form `KAFKA_TRANSACTION_MAX_TIMEOUT_MS : 3600000`)